 Improve Your Diet Seborrheic dermatitis seems to be linked to poor diet as well as mental stress.
 It’s not an easy thing to change if you’re suffering from depression and your skin is flaring up, but it’s worth looking at strategies which might make eating healthier more possible, whether that’s treating yourself to meal-planner boxes, asking for support from friends or making sure you get your five-a-day.

 Protect Your Skin Keep your face well-hydrated in hot, dry or cold weather, all of which can make the skin barrier more fragile, and increase the likelihood of flares.
 Apply a good, non-irritating balm (like Skin Salvation) or cream (such as Balmonds Daily Moisturising Cream) daily.

-Skin Salvation works really well to keep flaky dry skin soft and smooth, and is generally much better tolerated on sore skin than water-based creams which can sting; it also includes natural anti-inflammatories to reduce swelling and curb the itch.
+Skin Salvation works really well to keep flaky dry skin soft and smooth, and is generally much better tolerated on sore skin than water-based creams which can sting.

 See the next in our series of articles about seborrheic dermatitis here: Which Foods Trigger Seborrheic Dermatitis?